paloul/araneae.deploy/aws/Deploy-AWS.md

 - If you are using a private repo:

   If you haven't yet, execute the `setup_credentials_argocd.sh` script.
-This script will setup the git credentials needed to access the private repo.
+This script will setup the git credentials as Sealed Secrets to access the private repo.

   ```bash
   kustomize build distribution/argocd/overlays/private-repo/ | kubectl apply -f -